Shannon Zimmerman: State Senate special election

 In 2018, after accepting a position within the Scott Walker administration, Sheila Harsdorf resigned her seat in the Wisconsin Senate to become Wisconsin's Secretary of Agriculture.
 With this open district, Zimmerman announced his candidacy for the special election for the district.
 During the campaign he largely self-funded, outspending his opponent Adam Jarchow two-to-one.
 Additionally, Zimmerman differentiated himself from Jarchow due to his support for the Foxconn deal, claiming during the campaign that Jarchow had opposed the deal and stood in opposition to then governor Scott Walker.

 In the primary, Zimmerman was defeated by Jarchow by a 12 point margin.

 Personal life

 Zimmerman and his wife are both members of the Baptist Eagle Brook Church.
+Angel Zimmerman was a co-founder of Sajan and served as Chief Operating Officer (COO) until 2015.